thoughtspot/developer-examples/visual-embed/spotter/spotter-agent-embed/README.md

 # spotter-agent-embed

 This is a small example of how embed spotter into your own agent if you have one.
+The example creates a simple agent using Gemini-flash model's function calling capability.

 ## Demo